 And even further, I am very skeptical about enforcement in these deals.
-It seems to me we sign these deals, we go right to the letter of WTO, and the other countries thumb their nose at WTO and say, "Take us to court." and we lose.
+It seems to me we sign these deals, we go right to the letter of WTO, and the other countries thumb their nose at WTO and say,

 "Take us to court," and we lose.
 It took 4 years for WTO to rule on China's rare earth monopoly, and they captured the global market in that time.
 It is a neverending battle with South Korea dumping steel pipes and tubes into our market.
 While all the litigation goes on, our people get clobbered, and our workers lose jobs.
 India regularly waives patent rights on pharmaceuticals.
 We seem to shrug our shoulders.
 The enforcement mechanism is powerless.